ns-bguide/ambiguity-lexicon-classifier/README.md

    - Hunspell dictionaries (`*.aff`, `*.dic`) in `data/raw/<lang_code>/hunspell/`
    - Optional custom wordlists (`*.txt`, one token per line) in `data/raw/<lang_code>/txtfiles/`
    - Wiktionary JSONL dump (defaults to `data/raw/wiktionary/wiktionary_full.jsonl` or drop-in per-language files)

+Data download:
+- Prebuilt raw data for this project can be downloaded from Google Drive: https://drive.google.com/drive/folders/1W0DZIFcstRf9-rNPpMofFlnJJ-oYg46P?usp=drive_link
+- The Drive folder mirrors the expected `data/raw/` structure.
+You can place its contents under `data/raw/` to use directly with the scripts here.

 ## Quickstart